 “YY’s had a good trading debut,” Josef Schuster, founder of the Chicago-based Ipox Schuster LLC that oversees about $2 billion, said in a phone interview on Nov 21.
 “It’s really going to pave the way for other similar IPOs.”

-TCP International Holdings Ltd. (0214216D), a Shanghai-based manufacture of light bulbs, Newsummit Biopharma Holdings Ltd (NSB), a Shanghai drug company, and China Dredging Group Ltd., which provides dredging services in Fuzhou, Fujian Province, are among companies that have announced U.S. IPO plans over the past 12 months.
-China Auto Rental Holdings Inc. (CARH), the country’s largest car-rental provider, postponed a plan to raise as much as $138 million in April after struggling to attract investors.
+TCP International Holdings Ltd. (0214216D:US), a Shanghai-based manufacture of light bulbs, Newsummit Biopharma Holdings Ltd (NSB:US), a Shanghai drug company, and China Dredging Group Ltd., which provides dredging services in Fuzhou, Fujian Province, are among companies that have announced U.S. IPO plans over the past 12 months.
+China Auto Rental Holdings Inc. (CARH:US), the country’s largest car-rental provider, postponed a plan to raise as much as $138 million in April after struggling to attract investors.

 YY’s experience may spur other Chinese companies to move forward with postponed or pending listings in the U.S., according to Ipox Schuster, Oberweis Asset Management Inc. and Paragon Capital.

 “Strong Chinese companies still want access to the U.S. market, which is the deepest, most prestigious capital market,” Kevin Pollack, a managing director at Paragon Capital, which invests in Chinese stocks, said by phone on Nov.
 21 from New York.
 “A long line of companies want to do IPOs here.
 Having one successful IPO bodes well for the other companies.”

 Hollysys Automation Technologies Ltd. (HOLI:US), led the rally in Chinese companies listed in the U.S. last week, as data showing manufacturing is expanding signaled growth in the world’s second largest economy may be picking up.